-This year, a mid-week Halloween will clog the street with trick or treaters and keep wild costumed kids up on a school night with candy-fueled excitement.
-And while the celebration will be an experience shared by nearly every community in America, the yearly ritual will be crowded on all sides by business as usual.
+Every year Halloween is on a different day of the week.
+Often on a school night.
+It’s not a national holiday.
 The stock market won’t close.
 The banks, schools, and post offices will remain open.
-And parents will have to rush home from work to dress kids in costumes, fill bowls with candy and head out into a spook-filled night.
+And, yet, parents will have to rush home from work to dress kids in costumes, fill bowls with candy and head out into a spook-filled night.
 But if Halloween became a national holiday, celebrated on the last Saturday of October, kids and parents alike could take the time to actually celebrate.
-Then, a much needed and nationwide meditation on mortality and memory can finally flourish.

 For several years, parents have been advocating to make Halloween more like Easter.
 Back in 2018, several petitions on Change.org argued that the date of October 31 is terrible for families for all sorts of logistical reasons.
 Having Halloween on a school night is bad for bedtimes, and in some cases, creates safety issues.

 Halloween should be given the same due as Christmas, Easter, and Thanksgiving.
 It’s no less important.
 And not just for scheduling reasons.
 In addition to making the lives of families a lot easier, there’s a good philosophical reason for making Halloween a real holiday: Americans need their own version of the Day of the Dead.
 Most Halloween traditions stem from celebrations focused on death, from Celtic rituals to the Day of the Dead celebrations in Mexico.